Liz VeyhlFounder & Executive Director

 Since then, Chris completed over 300 hours of training with the Baptiste Yoga Institute, an additional 200-hr training, and multiple 25-hr certifications.
 Today, he works with yogis of all ages, levels and backgrounds.
 Chris is currently working with Metro Nashville Public Schools to bring mind-body awareness programs into the learning environment.
 He is passionate about teaching others to teach and inspire others to live the biggest version of their life.

-Chris teaches at the Davidson County Sheriff’s Office, as well as the SWY Community Studio on Friday mornings at 9 AM.
+Chris teaches at the Davidson County Sheriff’s Office, as well as the SWY Community Studio on Monday and Friday mornings at 9 AM and Thursdays at noon.

 Leah FriendMetro Nashville Public Schools Coordinator